7 Tips on How to Present Great Radio

 Understand everything about your audience; why they listen to you, when they listen, what they listen on.
 Build a comprehensive image in your mind of your listeners and who they are.

-Your aim is to create "me too" moments with your listener and the more you understand them the easier that will be.
+Your aim is to create "it's the same for me" moments with your listener and the more you understand them the easier that will be.

 2. Make Your Listener Care